We’ve said it multiple times in other articles and we’ll say it again – having the right tool for the job can make all the difference.

 Since it is meant for bigger jobs where you really need the drill bit to stay in place, it is a keyed chuck system.

 Much more compact than the other one with the extra grip we saw.

 This drill doesn’t have super high maximum speeds and can only go up to 900 rpm.

-But then again, if you’re using a drill this powerful to perform more complex and powerful tasks, you probably don’t want it going much faster than 900 rpm.
+But then again, if you’re using a drill this to do more complex and troublesome tasks, you probably don’t want it going much faster than 900 rpm.